not-DEADPOOL/CapyBaraAddon/README.md

 # CapyBaraAddon
-NicCage Addon (by pvrs12) but now it's all Coconut Doggys
+NicCage Addon (by pvrs12) but now it's all Coconut Doggy